sparshpnd23/MLOps/README.md

 In this project, the aim is to automate the training of an ML model using DevOps.
 Whenever any code will be pushed to the mentioned github repo, it will be auto downloaded and analysed.
 Then, a highly customised docker container will be auto launched.
 This container would contain all the necessary python libraries required for that code.
 Then, the code will be transferred into that container & the model will begin to train automatically.
-After the model has been trained, the accuracy will be retrieved if the accuracy is greater than the mentioned threshold (90 percent in this case), a success mail will be sent to the mentioned email. in case the accuracy is below the specified threshold, the code will automatically make changes in the model & retrain it until accuracy thouches the benchmark.
+After the model has been trained, the accuracy will be retrieved if the accuracy is greater than the mentioned threshold (90 percent in this case), a success mail will be sent to the mentioned email. in case the accuracy is below the specified threshold, the code will automatically make changes in the model & retrain it until accuracy touches the benchmark.
 These changes will be made in the form of increasing layers, epochs, using augmentation in case of images, etc.

 The detailed step by step description of the project is as follows :